Educational Programming

 Physics of Flight

-An in-depth look into the science and math of how aircraft fly!
+An in-depth look into the science of how aircraft fly!
 Students will look at the four forces that act on an aircraft in flight and how pilots manipulate those four forces to control their aircraft.
-After the lesson students will have the opportunity to try their hand at our Paper Airplane Obstacle Course in which they have to apply what they have learned in order to finish.
+After the lesson, students will have the opportunity to try their hand at applying what they’ve learned by designing and building their best paper air plane model!

 Recommended grade range: 7th – 12th